They were Sam Bankman-Fried's friends. Now they could send him to prison for life

 But one by one, they have turned against Bankman-Fried, leaving their friend and former boss all alone.

-They worked side by side, helping Bankman-Fried grow the cryptocurrency exchange FTX and an investment firm called Alameda Research into multibillion-dollar businesses before both companies collpased last year in a spectacular fashion.
+They worked side by side, helping Bankman-Fried grow the cryptocurrency exchange FTX and an investment firm called Alameda Research into multibillion-dollar businesses before both companies collapsed last year in a spectacular fashion.

 Now, Bankman-Fried is being charged with several criminal counts, including fraud, and his fate could hinge on the testimony provided by three of his now-former lieutenants.
 If convicted of all charges, the former FTX CEO could spend the rest of his life in prison.